 I have heard of a case in which a lesbian had been chasing a single straight woman, seducing her with inaccurate and wrongheaded books about how the Bible allows for same-sex relationships.
 The single woman told the lesbian to stop.
 She did—for a while.
 The single woman got married to a man, and they were happy.
 But the lesbian kept pursuing her.
 The married woman gave in, believing a lie about herself and soul.
 She got a divorce and married the lesbian.
-I saw her parents in a coffeeshop, by a strange coincidence.
+I saw her parents in a coffeeshop, by an unexpected coincidence.
 The dad said he didn’t know his daughter was a lesbian.
 It surprised him.
 I replied that she is not a lesbian.
 She is just confused.
-I told both her mom and dad to pray her back into normalcy.
+I told them to pray her back into normalcy.
 Lesbians relationships don’t last.
 Divorce rate is high.

-As for the lesbian that broke up whom God had put together, she will receive a severe punishment at final judgment.
+As for the lesbian what broke up whom God had put together (a marriage), she will receive a severe punishment at final judgment.
 She broke the command of Jesus himself in v.
 6. Don’t divide what God has joined.

 Please see my post:

 As for polygamy or bigamy, the Torah assumes (but does not command) that a man can have two or more wives (Exod.
 21:10 and Deut.
 21:15), but restrictions were placed on him, so that he better think twice before getting involved in it.
 And it seems wherever polygamy is practiced, trouble brewed.
 So the Bible shows by example not to get involved in it.
 Jesus said the original goal was one man and one woman, as seen in the very beginning, at creation.

 In this section, Matthew, Mark and Luke are looked at, but I also include 1 Cot.
 7:10-11, which, as noted, says: